opensource-construction/initiative/docs/README.md

 + **Most decision makers do not have a background in software engineering or similar**, so purchasing decisions or long-term digital strategies are a pain.
 + **Costs for licences are rising**, fuelled by a hard vendor-lock in.
 + **Overpromising on efficiency gains in the past with digital solutions cause hesitation.** In addition, it is very cumbersome to adapt existing solutions to individual needs.
 + **Attracting tech talent is difficult.** The traditional value creation process of most companies is not digital.
-Hiring and leading software engineers within these organisations is not an easy undertaking.
+Hiring and leading software engineers within these organisations is an increasingly difficult undertaking.

 At the same time, all organisations are under pressure to a) participate in digital workflows with external partners, b) optimise their processes to stay competitive and c) commit to the grown expectations regarding transparency and sustainability from their clients.